Who we are

 Ben spent 15 years working in London's film and TV post production industry, most recently as a special effects artist.
 He went on to head the team of 3D animators that created the media for the surgical skills and foundation skills packages now available on the BMJ Learning site.
 Ben works full time for the BMJ Group, creating high definition 3D animations for learning modules.

-Mano Prabhakaran: production assistant
+Mano Prabhakaran: production executive

 Mano administers the module production process from planning to publication, and manages the relationship with BMJ Learning's external authors.
 She also coordinates BMJ Learning's updating process.
 She graduated in 2011 with a BSc in Life Sciences Applicable to Medicine from the University of Liverpool, and gained a masters in publishing from University College London in 2012.